andydoro/IMA767_MEDP349_Fall2018/README.md

 ## Food & Drink Policy

-Water, beverages, and small snacks are fine.
+Since our class is in a computer lab food and drink are not allowed.
 There will be a 15 minute break in the middle of class.

 ## Academic Integrity